Alexander Brodsky is considered one of Russia’s most important and famous contemporary

 When I visited Calvert22 gallery I actually did not know that much about Brodsky which at times I

 consider a good thing in order to have a less biased opinion of someone’s work.
 I was familiar with his work with Ilya Utkin and I liked it a lot but I was not aware of the magnitude of his success in his home country.

-The first room one enters is the White room that has an odd elongated shape.
+The first room I entered was the White room which had an odd elongated shape.
 The short sides

-There is a row of small wooden beds with tiny pillows on them next to one of the curtained walls.
-Their size is confusing approximately 1/10 which is an awkward scale anyway.
-It looks like a dormitory of some sort but the tiny people implied to live there are absent.
-The space evokes a subtly unsettling feeling and reminded me of David Lynch films where little people unexpectedly appear from doors hidden behind curtains.
-There is also a strong sense of abandonment and isolation.
+There was a row of small wooden beds with pillows on them next to one of the curtained walls.
+They were approximately 1/10 scale which I always thought is an awkward scale in architectural modelling.
+It looked like a strange dormitory but the tiny people implied to live there were absent.
+The space evoked a subtly unsettling feeling and reminded me of David Lynch films where little people unexpectedly appear from doors hidden behind curtains.
+There was also a strong sense of abandonment and isolation.

-The entrance to the Black room is not immediately noticed but walking along the row of beds I saw an opening on the opposite side towards the far end.
+The entrance to the Black room was not immediately noticeable but walking along the row of beds I saw an opening on the opposite side towards the far end.
 The black room was actually pitch

 The exhibition is open Wednesday to Sunday and will be on until the 25th of November